Brazil Union: 2022 general elections

 Committing to its attempt to nominate a presidential candidate in the 2022 Brazilian general election, the party nominated Soraya Thronicke, a lawyer and senator from Mato Grasso do Sul, as their presidential candidate and Marcos Cintra, an economist and federal deputy for São Paulo, as vice-president.
 While Thronicke was not elected, the party itself won the gubernatorial race on Amazonas, Goiás, Mato Grosso and Rondônia.
 On parliamentary elections they also had success, electing 59 Federal Deputies and 7 Senators.
 One of them was former Operation Car Wash lead judge Sergio Moro, elected as a Senator for Paraná.

 Lula administration

 The party accepted 3 ministry posts in the Lula government.
 Luciano Bivar announced that the party would not be in opposition to the new government, but neither would be part of the governist base, despite the three ministry posts.

 Ideology

-Brazil Union is positioned centre-right on the political spectrum.
-Political scientist Vinícius Vieira describes the merger as being a Brazilian version of liberal parties, being focused on capitalizing on the right-wing electorate who have become disillusioned with President Jair Bolsonaro.
+Brazil Union is considered a centre-right party.
+Political scientist Vinícius Vieira describes the merger as being a Brazilian version of liberal parties, focused on capitalizing on the right-wing electorate who have become disillusioned with President Jair Bolsonaro.
 PSL vice president Junior Bozzella placed the new party as part of the democratic pole and which seeks to avoid political polarization between Luiz Inácio Lula da Silva and Jair Bolsonaro, stating that radical Bolsonaro supporters would have to leave the party.

 At the foundation, a manifesto was defined that affirms the political positions of Brazil Union, with its four guidelines: